check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/facebook-messenger.md

 ### Save Configuration

 Channel configuration is complete, you can now click **Save**.
-It is important you save your configuration before configuring the webhook, otherwise Messenger will be unable to validate the webhook url.
+It is important you save your configuration before configuring the webhook; otherwise, Messenger will be unable to validate the webhook url.

 ## Webhook Configuration